Test (2025 film)

 Test is a 2025 Indian Tamil-language sports psychological thriller film directed by S. Sashikanth, who co-wrote the script with Suman Kumar and produced with Chakravarthy Ramachandra under YNOT Studios.
 The film stars R. Madhavan, Nayanthara, Siddharth and Meera Jasmine in lead roles, with Kaali Venkat, Nassar and Vinay Varma in supporting roles.
-A hyperlink film, it follows three parallel storylines: a scientist's struggles to save his hydro-fuel project, his wife's maternal aspirations, and a faded cricketer seeking to exit the sport on a high note.
+A hyperlink film, it follows three parallel storylines: a scientist's struggles to save his hydro-fuel project, his wife's maternal aspirations, and a faded cricketer seeking to retire on a high note.

 The film marks Sashikanth's directorial debut and was announced in April 2023.
 Principal photography commenced the same month and continued till January 2024, taking place predominantly in Chennai and Bengaluru.
 The film features music composed by Shakthisree Gopalan, cinematography handled by Viraj Singh Gohil and editing by T. S. Suresh.

 Test had a direct-to-streaming release via Netflix on 4 April 2025.
-The film received mixed reviews from critics, who praised the performances of the lead cast but criticised the screenplay, especially its pacing and predictability.
+The film received mixed reviews from critics, who praised the performances of the lead cast but criticised the screenplay, pacing, and predictability.
 Despite this, it became one of the most streamed Indian films in 13 countries in its opening week.

 Plot

 Arjun Venkataraman, an ageing cricketer, is struggling with poor form and faces the risk of being dropped from the Indian team.
-Determined to exit cricket on a high note, he sees the upcoming test match as his last chance to prove himself.
+Determined to retire on a high note, he sees the upcoming test match as his last chance to prove himself.

 Kumudha, a school teacher, is desperate to have a child and plans to undergo IVF treatment.
 However, her dreams are complicated by financial challenges and her husband's priorities.

 Saravanan "Sara" is Kumudha's husband.
 An MIT-educated scientist, he is secretly working on a hydro-fuel project while pretending to run a canteen.
-Sara is under immense pressure due to mounting debts and needs ₹50 lakh to save his project.
+He is under immense pressure due to mounting debts and needs ₹50 lakh to save his project.

 As the film progresses, the lives of these three characters intersect during the test match.
 Arjun battles his inner demons on the cricket field, Kumudha struggles with her maternal aspirations, and Sara faces ethical and financial dilemmas related to his project.
 Meanwhile, a subplot involving match fixing adds further tension.